Flat feet (fallen arches)

 What are flat feet?

-Flat feet is the term used when the arch of the foot is lower than normal.
+Flat feet is the term used when the arch of your foot is lower than normal.
 This condition is also known as fallen arches.

-Knowing what type of foot you have and how it works can help you avoid problems and remain active throughout your life.
+It is good to know whether you have flat feet.
+This can help you avoid problems and remain active throughout your life.

 What are the symptoms of flat feet?